 I then used some more throw-away code to populate these with the track info.
 That throw-away code is here.
 Again, don’t judge!

-I may have stumbled across a loophole in the StaplesWikipedia: Staples, Inc. is a large United States office supply chain store, with over 2,000 stores worldwide in 26 countries.
-Headquartered in Framingham, Massachusetts, the company has retail stores serving cu... pricing system as they printed these on cards and individually cut them all out for not a lot of money.
+I may have stumbled across a loophole in the StaplesWikipedia: Staples Inc. is an American office supply retail company headquartered in Framingham, Massachusetts. pricing system as they printed these on cards and individually cut them all out for not a lot of money.

 The Finished Article

 I mounted it on the wall and put the pi, circuitry, transformer, etc. on the other side of the wall to keep things clean.
 Picture below.